alaudet/raspi-sump/docs/installation.md

     existing web servers are listening on port 80 or 443 before running this command.

+    If you are running an earlier version of Raspi-Sump, follow the [Full Uninstall - Earlier 1.x Versions](uninstall.md#earlier-1x) guidelines before installing this version.

 For ease of install, you can install Raspi-Sump with the following command;

 ```sh